gulpetl/gulp-etl-transform-json/README.md

 **gulp-etl** plugins accept a configObj as the first parameter; it will contain any info the plugin needs. configObj properties:
 - ``map = {} ``: acts as a "recipe" for creating new object/array using an inputObj as the source
 - ``changeMap : boolean = true`` if true (default), map will change the incoming object; if false, the result of the map operation will replace the incoming object
+- ``mapFullStreamObj : boolean = false`` if false (default), map will always apply to the **record** object on each line. if true, modes which receive a Message Stream (target and transform) will map against the full Message Stream object instead of just the record portion

 #### Example: